 Time and practices of governing are intertwined in multiple ways.
-Political rule in general and its democratic form in particular are not possible without the temporalisation of processes and of institutional settings which constitute specific rhythms of political participation, deliberation, and decision-making.
-Political order can be seen as a complex configuration of stages, periods, intervals, cycles, and deadlines, which foster predictability and enable purposeful political action.
-At the same time, political strategies can be built on utilisations of time, for instance through an allocation of budgets, a sequencing of events, or an adjustment of the pace of processes.
+Political rule in general and its democratic form, in particular, are not possible without the temporalisation of processes and of institutional settings which constitute specific rhythms of political participation, deliberation and decision-making.
+Political order can be seen as a complex configuration of stages, periods, intervals, cycles, and deadlines, fostering predictability and enabling purposeful political action.
+At the same time, political strategies can be built on utilisations of time, for instance, through an allocation of budgets, sequencing of events or an adjustment of the pace of processes.
 In recent years, research in political science and policy analysis has started to recognise how techniques and institutions of governing are characterised by these temporal features (cf. Pollitt 2008, Howlett and Goetz 2014).

 Central to the historical emergence of a political art of governing is the generalisation and transformation of pastoral power; the Christian idea that the guidance of souls is exerted by a shepherd who leads his herd to otherworldly salvation.
 From the 17th century onwards, this notion of conduct becomes secularised, constituting the idea that governing is not the exercise of sovereignty over a territory, but, similarly to the pastorate, the guidance of individuals and, later in history, of the population.
 In the course of this fundamental transformation, the eschatological idea of an ultimate destiny is replaced by the notion of an “open historicity”: “we now find ourselves in a perspective in which historical time is indefinite, in a perspective of indefinite governmentality with no foreseeable term or final aim” (Foucault 2007, p.
 260).
 The art of governing is thus not directed towards a fixed and ahistorical point in time which will inevitably arrive (Last Judgment), but a radically contemporary practice whose future is contingent upon current actions and events.

-Finally, the disciplinary power over the human body and the regulation of collective life at the level of the population coalesce during the 19th century into a biopolitics which “exerts a positive influence on life, that endeavors to administer, optimize, and multiply it” (Foucault 1978, p.
+Finally, the disciplinary power over the human body and the regulation of collective life at the level of the population coalesce during the 19th century into a biopolitics that “exerts a positive influence on life, that endeavours to administer, optimise and multiply it” (Foucault 1978, p.
 137).
 This kind of power establishes yet another notion of the general idea of an indefinite time, as it constructs the open future as a room for enhancement and optimisation.